 - Visit the Department of Homeland Security’s website on the latest travel restrictions to the United States.

-- Click here for our COVID FAQs Search Tool.
+- Click here for move COVID info.

 U.S. Embassy Port Moresby, Papua New Guinea